Best Anti-Ransomware Programs in 2026: Expert Tested

 Bitdefender’s VPN is one of the best antivirus-bundled VPNs on the market but the unlimited-data version is only available as a paid add-on or with the most expensive plan (unlike Norton’s VPN, which comes with most of its paid plans).
 That said, it’s as fast as most standalone VPNs and has over 4,000 servers to choose from, so it’s a great way to make sure your online data is encrypted and you stay safe while browsing.

 There are a few plans to choose from, but my favorite is Bitdefender Total Security.
-For $49.99 / year, you get all of Bitdefender’s features on up to 5 devices except the unlimited-data VPN (that, along with coverage for up to 10 devices, is available on Bitdefender’s highest-end Premium Security package).
-Bitdefender also has an entry-level Antivirus Plus plan, which gives you the malware scanner, real-time protection, web protection, and a handful of other goodies for $29.99 / year, but it’s only for Windows.
+For $54.99 / year, you get all of Bitdefender’s features on up to 5 devices except the unlimited-data VPN (that is available on Bitdefender’s highest-end Premium Security package).
+Bitdefender also has an entry-level Antivirus Plus plan, which gives you the malware scanner, real-time protection, web protection, and a handful of other goodies for $34.99 / year, but it’s only for 3 devices.
 Regardless of which plan you go with, it’ll have a 30-day money-back guarantee, so you can take your time testing out its various features.

 Bottom Line: